ecmwf/metview-python/docs/api/geopoints_obj_toc.rst

       - Returns the latitudes of a :class:`Fieldset` or :class:`Geopoints`

     * - :func:`levels`
-      - Returns a list/vector of heights from the given :class:`Geopoints`.
+      - Returns the levels from a :class:`Geopoints`

     * - :func:`log`
       - Computes the natural logarithm